-- To understand the fundamental concepts for natural language processing and automatic speech recognition - To understand technologies involved in developing speech and language applications. - To demonstrate the use of deep learning for building applications in speech and natural language processing
+- Understand the fundamental concepts for natural language processing and automatic speech recognition - Understand technologies involved in developing speech and language applications. - Demonstrate the use of deep learning for building applications in speech and natural language processing

 PO1.
 Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.